zhlint-project/zhlint/README.md

 # zhlint

-A linting tool for Chinese language.
+A linting tool for Chinese text content.

 ## How to install